You Can Afford DelVal. We'll Help You Do It.

 - Federal Direct Stafford Loan

-Stafford loads are a form of federal student loan for degree-seeking undergraduate and graduate students enrolled at least half time.
+Stafford loans are a form of federal student loan for degree-seeking undergraduate and graduate students enrolled at least half time.
 Learn more and apply at studentloans.gov.

 - Federal Parent (PLUS) Loan for Dependent Undergraduates